AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 ## Create an activity in the Mobile VEC

-Now let's create an activity in the Target UI.
+Now let's create an activity in the Target interface.

 **To Create an Activity with the Target VEC**